contao/docs-archive/manual/en/04-Managing-content.md

 The news/blog extension allows you to manage news items or blog posts and display them in the front end.
 Unlike articles that are associated with a particular page, news items are organized in news archives, which allows you to easily group, categorize or export them.

 ### News archives

 News archives are used to group and/or categorize news items.
-Each archive can relate to a certain language or a particular topic and its posts can be exported as an <abbr title="Rich Site Summary">RSS</abbr> or Atom feed.
-The <abbr title="Extensible Markup Language">XML</abbr> files are generated automatically in the Contao root folder.
+Each archive can relate to a certain language or a particular topic and its posts can be exported as an RSS or Atom feed.
+The XML files are generated automatically in the Contao root folder.

 ![](https://raw.github.com/contao/docs/3.0/manual/en/images/news-feed.jpg)